-A16.1.2 Any expenditure requires the online banking approval of two Directors.
+A16.1.2 Any expenditure over £1000 requires the online banking approval of two Directors.
+The bank account statement will be reviewed monthly by the Chairman with the Treasurer.
 Any directors who are related to one another would not both have access to the account.